-ISOLATED INPUTS: The sixteen pairs of inputs can be driven by either AC or DC signals and are not polarity sensitive.
+ISOLATED INPUTS: The eight pairs of inputs are driven by either AC or DC signals and are not polarity sensitive.
 Input signals are rectified by a diode bridge and applied to the input of an opto-isolator.
-A $1.8 \mathrm{k}\Omega$ resistor in series provides current limiting.
+An 1.8k Ω resistor in series provides current limiting.
 Standard 12/24 VAC transformer outputs can be accepted as well as DC voltages.
 The filter must be selected for AC inputs in order to eliminate the on/off response to AC.
 The voltage range to read an input as active / on is 3 to 31 volts (RMS).
 External resistors connected in series with the board's inputs may be used to extend the input voltage range.

-FILTERS: Each input circuit contains a software controlled filter that has a 5 millisecond time constant.
+FILTERS: Each input circuit contains a software and dip-switch controlled filter that has a 5 millisecond time constant.
 For AC inputs the filter must be selected in order to maintain a DC level at the input register.
 The filter is also valuable for use with slow DC input signals in a noisy environment.
 All filters are turned off at power-on or RESET and are then enabled or disabled by software.
 The on/off status of the filters can also be read by software.
-Note that all 16 filters are on or off together.
+Note that all 8 filters are on or off together when controlled by software.
+Filters can be individually turned on or off using the 8-position dip-switch.

-INTERRUPTS: When enabled by software the card asserts an interrupt on the PCIe-Bus when any of the sixteen isolated inputs change state from either high to low, or low to high in DC mode and from signal to no signal in AC mode.
+INTERRUPTS: When enabled by software the card asserts an interrupt on the PCIe-Bus when any of the eight isolated inputs change state from either high to low, or low to high in DC mode and from signal to no signal in AC mode.
 This interrupt capability is disabled at power on.
 Software commands are used to enable, disable, clear and read status of the interrupt circuit.